sunnyk-skk456/PUI2016_skk456/HW8_skk456/Review_bja282_skk456.md

 4) You have provided Title for this plot.
 In addition, providing Figure number and details below the plot would be a good practice.
 This caption can cite the restrictions you have applied in the code.

 5) I also recommend that you provide your take and conclusion below the graph.
-This will complete the message that you want to convey through your scatter plot.
-In addition to functional explanation, also provide footnote technicalities and why you chose Scatter plot for this specific type of analysis over other plotting options.
+This will complete the message that you want to convey through your plot.

 Thank you.